 - Tax benefits: In some states, you can get a state income tax write-off for contributing to a 529 account–even if the beneficiary isn’t your child.
 If your state offers such benefits, opening a second 529 account, even if the parents already have one, may be a good idea.

 - Investment options: Some 529 plans offer more flexible investment options than others.
 If you’re a confident investor and like making your own investing choices, choose a plan that allows this.
 Otherwise, you may want to look for a plan that offers age-based investing, which is more aggressive for younger kids and grows more conservative as a child nears college age.

 - Customer service: As with all financial products, it’s important to look at customer service when it comes to 529 accounts.
 You want to know that you can easily and quickly get your questions answered in the future.

 - Other benefits: Some 529s come with other benefits, such as being linked with Upromise, a program that puts shopping and credit card rewards directly into a child’s 529.

 4. Choose and open a 529

 Once you know which state’s 529 program you want, opening an account is simple.
 Like opening a bank account for a child online, you can open a 529 account online.
 You will need the beneficiary’s Social Security number, birth date, and other personal information.

 When you’ve opened a 529, you can contribute any amount to get started.
 Many programs have an opening amount as low as $10.
 You could set up monthly or annual contributions, or just put in money when you feel like it.

 Once the beneficiary is nearing college age, talk to them about how you’ll distribute that money and how it will be used.

-(Hint: If the account isn’t controlled by the student or the parents, it’s best to leave the money in the account until the student’s last year of college when a distribution won’t count heavily against the next year’s financial aid outcomes.
+(Hint: If the account isn’t controlled by the student or the parents, it’s best to leave the money in the account until the student’s next-to-last year of college when a distribution won’t count heavily against their senior year’s financial aid outcomes.
 Read more about that in our Complete Guide to 529 Plans.)

 5. Give the gift creatively